jgorset/garble/README.md

 Garble uses [Big Huge Thesaurus](http://words.bighugelabs.com/) and you'll have to [register an account](http://words.bighugelabs.com/api.php) to get your daily fix of words.
 Don't worry, though, they're totally cool.
-Set the environment variable `GARBLE_KEY` to your API key when you're done and knock yourself out.
+Just tell them you want to use garble or whatever and set the environment variable `GARBLE_KEY` to your API key when you're done.

 ## 1 sexual activity you